 - the ability to comprehend and use a stock-exchange listed entity's financial statements

-On completion of this segment, you should be able to:
+On completion of this subject, you should be able to:

-- understand the application and basis of selected IFRSs issued by the IASB
+- explain the application and basis of selected IFRSs issued by the IASB

-- develop the necessary skills to apply IFRSs in the preparation of general purpose financial statements
+- apply IFRSs in the preparation of general purpose financial statements

-- comprehend and explain details relating to general purpose financial statements
+- explain details relating to general purpose financial statements; and

-- facilitate the preparation of general purpose financial statements including the exercise of professional judgement
+- prepare general purpose financial statements for designated entities, including the exercise of professional judgement.

 ||Recommended proportion of study time